 Do not include the assistance eligible individual's 35% share of the premium in the amount entered on this line.
-For more information on the COBRA premium subsidy, visit the IRS website at www.irs.govand enter the keyword "COBRA".
+For more information on the COBRA premium subsidy, visit IRS.gov and enter the keyword COBRA.

 Copy the amount in column 3 to column 4.
 However, to properly show the correction as a credit or balance due item, enter a positive number in column 3 as a negative number in column 4, or a negative number in column 3 as a positive number in column 4.
-This is the same procedure as the Advance Earned Income Credit on line 14.
+This is the same procedure as the Advance EIC on line 15.